 - The vital importance of sleep regulation and tools for improving sleep

-By exploring the why and how behind these skills and practices, this course aims to give you the tools to help clients support their bodies so they can more fully engage in therapeutic work — and their lives.
+By exploring the why and how behind these skills and practices, this course will give you the tools to help clients support their bodies so they can more fully engage in therapeutic work — and their lives.

 In addition, you’ll see how you can integrate these techniques into your own life, giving yourself tools for self-care that can help reduce burnout, allow you to stay more present, and increase your own capacity for resilience and compassion both in and out of the therapy room.

-We invite you to join this exciting new course and discover how you can help clients — and yourself — increase energy and mental clarity and unlock new potential for meaningful growth and healing.
+We invite you to join this exciting new course and discover how you can help clients — and yourself — increase energy and mental clarity and unlock new realms of growth and healing.

-This training is worth 8 CE credit hours if attended live.
-While we can only provide CE to those who are present – i.e. logged in – for all live sessions, Praxis webinars are recorded for later viewing.
-Registrants may access these recordings at any time for up to nine months from the conclusion of the training to which they pertain.
+This training offers 8 CE hours if attended live.
+We can only provide CE to those who are present via Zoom for the live sessions.
+However, the sessions will be recorded and available to watch later.
+Registrants may access these recordings at any time for up to nine months after the live training ends.

-Prior to registering, please click here to review speaker-planner conflict of interest disclosures and complete CE information.
+Before enrolling, please review conflict of interest disclosures and complete CE information here.